 Shoreditch London Boxpark

 Occupying a collection of shipping containers lovingly turned into a pop-up mall for the treat-seeker within you, this row of independent and global stores has items for everyone.
 Clothing, trinkets, home wares and arts and crafts are here for your viewing and buying pleasure.
 Plus, there’s some kickass street art that regularly revolves around every month.
+And on top of that, you can even find some of London’s most impressive serviced apartments in the surrounding areas, so you never have to be too far away from the action.

 Open 11am to 11pm with some bars to indulge in at night time!
 2-10 Bethnal Green Road.